-A vector is a giant register that behaves like a collection of regular registers, except these registers all simultaneously perform the same operation on multiple sets of operands, producing multiple results.
+A vector is a giant register that behaves like a collection of regular registers, except these registers all simultaneously perform the same operation on multiple sets of operands, producing multiple results of the same kind.

 In a sense, vectors are like operation-specific cache.